Fairmont Lions Club > How We Serve

 The Fairmont Lions Club regularly disseminates educational information about diabetic eye disease, glaucoma and other eye health issues.

 The Fairmont Lions Club collects your used eye wear for recycling.
-Used eyeglasses can be dropped in receptacles at Monongahela Valley Bank downtown or at the Middletown Mall, WalMart at Whitehall, as well as other locations including offices and churches, throughout the community.
+Used eyeglasses can be dropped in receptacles at Monongahela Valley Bank downtown or Price Cutter on Fairmont Avenue, as well as other locations including offices and churches, throughout the community.
 We send your old glasses to a Lions processing facility where they are cleaned, sorted and then used to provide improved sight to thousands in less well developed countries.
 Do you have an old pair or two sitting in a drawer?
 Thank you for donating them to the Lions.
 Because of your donation of used eyeglasses, somebody will be able to see better.

 The Lions Peace Poster Contest is held at East Fairmont Middle School and Fairmont Catholic School, sponsored by the Fairmont Lions Club.
 Winning posters from each school will be sent for regional judging.

-We sponsor a high school student from East Fairmont High School and a student from Fairmont Senior High School to the Hugh O'Brian Youth Leadership Seminar annually.
+We have sponsored high school students from East Fairmont High School and Fairmont Senior High School to the Hugh O'Brian Youth Leadership Seminar and to Mountaineer Boys State and Rhododendron Girls State.

 The annual Lions Christmas Party for the Children at the Union Mission in Fairmont has, for over seven decades, brought smiles to the faces of less fortunate children and their families throughout Fairmont.
 Children receive toys and other gifts provided by the Fairmont Lions Club and other area organizations and individuals.